hhandika/segui/website/docs/gui-usage/general.md

 ### Specific Guideline for Smartphone Users

 Phylogenomic datasets typically consist of over a thousand files.
 Mobile operating systems, including Android since SDK 30, forbid direct access to a file for security reasons.
 The app needs to cache input files to the app designated temporary directory.
 This process can be slow and may cause the app to crash if the device's RAM is insufficient.
-We suggest dividing the files into smaller batches for optimal performance.
+For Android, we suggest dividing the files into smaller batches for optimal performance.
 Our tests show that the app can handle up to 1,500 files at once on a [Xiaomi Redmi Note 12](https://www.gsmarena.com/xiaomi_redmi_note_12-12063.php) with 8 Gb of RAM.
 Smaller batches will make the input process faster and more stable.
+For iOS, we only able to input >1000 of files when the data stored in an external drive.
 Future updates will include support for compressed files, which will allow users to input large datasets more efficiently.

 ### Specific Guideline for macOS Users

 Our app prioritizes security by utilizing [App Sandbox](https://developer.apple.com/documentation/security/app_sandbox), which inherently limits its access to your file system to protect your data.
-During our testing phase on macOS Sonoma, we found that the app encountered issues when processing thousands of files stored in the document folder.
-However, it functioned as expected when the data was located in the download folder or an external drive.
-You can allow full disk access to the app by going to `System Preferences > Security & Privacy > Privacy > Full Disk Access` and adding the app to the list.
-This will allow the app to access your files in the document folder.
-However, we do not recommend this approach due to the security risks it poses.
-We are working on a solution to improve the app's performance when accessing files in the document folder.
+When you first use the app, it may prompt you to grant permission for file access.
+Once granted, the app should already have permission to access the files you selected, whether they are stored in internal or external storage.
+However, if you encounter file access issues, we recommend allowing full disk access to the app.
+You can do this by going to `System Preferences > Security & Privacy > Privacy > Full Disk Access` and adding the app to the list.
+This will enable the app to access your files in the document folder.

 ## Input format